klaifer-unifesp/topic-sentiment-covid-twitter-en-pt/README.md

 ## Usage

-Download and unzip the zipped files.
+Download and unzip the files.
 The language can be identified by the substring pt or en in the file name.

 We can only share Tweet IDs.
 You can use these IDs to download the full tweet objects.
 You can do this using a script like [this](https://github.com/digitalepidemiologylab/crowdbreaks-paper/blob/master/download_tweets.py).